cockroachdb/docs/src/current/_includes/v24.3/orchestration/start-cockroachdb-insecure.md

     1. Modify the file wherever there is a `TODO` comment.

-    1. Use the file to create the StatefulSet and start the cluster:
+    1. Use the modified file to create the StatefulSet and start the cluster:

         {% include_cached copy-clipboard.html %}
         ~~~ shell